sandeepmishratech/oulico.github.io/_posts/2022-02-23-How-to-use-Babel-for-Node.JS.md

-Now you can simply execute node by typing this command in terminal:
+Now you can simply execute Babel by typing this command in terminal:

 ```shell
 npm run dev